-I first read this translation of Mizuta Masahide’s famous “storehouse” haiku when a friend sent me a beautiful broadside of it some twenty years ago.
+Mizuta Masahide’s famous “storehouse” haiku first came to me when a friend sent a beautiful broadside of it some twenty years ago.
 Her brother had just taken his own life, and her grief was bottomless.
 In time, she found that working with a traditional printer who still pursued publishing on an old letterpress offered some purpose while she mourned.
 One result of her work was the broadside, black letters and a gilded crescent moon on deep blue, handmade paper.

-In Anger: Wisdom for Cooling the Flames, Thich Nhat Hanh writes that we each have our own anger.
+In Anger: Wisdom for Cooling the Flames, Thich Nhat Hanh writes that we own our anger.
 Because it’s ours, we have the right and responsibility to care for it as such.
-It’s like a little baby, Thich writes—our own baby—something to be held close.
-Something to be understood.
-Something not to deny or put away from ourselves or to punish—but something to pay attention to and learn from and guide through the years.
+It’s like a little baby—our own baby—something to be held close.
+It’s an entity to be understood.
+It’s not to be denied or put away from ourselves or used to punish others.
+It’s something to pay attention to and learn from and guide us through the years.

 Anger’s an important motivator for any writer to work with, too, making it all the more worthy of attention.
 Owning my anger, like owning a barn or raising a child, means being willing to nurture and steward and be there for it.
-It means knowing what triggers reaction and, from that, learning to respond.
-Owning something means coping with all there is to do for it and with it, even when you’re exhausted or grieving or pushed to the limit.
+It means knowing what triggers strong reaction and, from that, learning to respond.
+Owning it means coping with all there is to do for it and with it, even when we’re exhausted or grieving or pushed to the limit.

-For a writer, understanding anger—either in charting the path of a fictitious character or in capturing her long, simmering heat over some past or current wrong—is both interesting and instructive.
-Knowing what triggers her, what she avoids, what she tackles—all these are important puzzle pieces in a story.
+For a writer, understanding anger—either in charting the path of a fictitious character or in capturing her long, simmering heat over some past or current wrong—is both engaging and instructive.
+Knowing what triggers her, what she avoids, what she tackles—all these are important keys to a story.

 So we learn from our own anger and that of our characters.